Up to date

 Built-in shapes: line, box, circle, capsule, world boundary (infinite plane).

 Collision polygons (can be drawn manually or generated from a sprite in the editor).

 Perspective, orthographic and frustum-offset cameras.

-When using the Vulkan Clustered backend (default on desktop), a depth prepass is used to improve performance in complex scenes by reducing the cost of overdraw.
+When using the Forward+ backend, a depth prepass is used to improve performance in complex scenes by reducing the cost of overdraw.

 Physically-based rendering (built-in material features):